wiseman-timelord/Chat-VulkanLlama/README.md

 This is a, Llama 2 language model and llama-cpp, based chatbot framework, it uses, python scripts and prompts and a '.yaml', to produce context aware conversations.
 Producing a framework for creation of other future Llama 2 based projects such as, personal managers or automated agent, this is intended to be through forks.
 You have an idea for a fork, then create a fork, you may inadvertantly, inspire my own creations or save me some time.
 Llama2Robot uses ".yaml" files, so the Llama 2 model should be more than compitent at the task of, reading and creating, multi-line output to be used in forks for other purposes, such as complex, commands and operations.

 ### FUTURE PLANS:
+1) Implement 2 models, 1 for text processing "Llama-2-7B-32K-Instruct-GGML" and 1 for chat "llama2_7b_chat_uncensored-GGML".
 1) Get scripts working 100% as intended, currently there are some, response parsing and pompt logic, issues.
 2) implement optimizations for each
 3 Implement  a --logs switch to enable printout of complete, input and output, during the session to file "debug.log", that are cleared on run.